kristopolous/2019-november-novel/notes.md

 Perhaps the content was more an allegory of the system then it was a concrete proclamation.

-The allegory of the mad scientist Is the AICA model manifested as a person
+The allegory of the mad scientist Is the AICA model manifested as a person As ideas become more familiar to people they don't have direct allegorical embodiments.
+They can exist as an abstract while new concepts get those embodiments instead